 In some occasions, your gums can also experience trauma that can injure it and cause it to bleed.
 This can be caused by a lot of different things and might also come with other kinds of injuries.

-If the very reason why you experience gum bleeding is the way you brush your teeth, you should learn how to brush your teeth gently.
+If the very reason why you experience gum bleeding is because the way you brush your teeth, you should learn how to brush your teeth gently.
 This can immediately stop your gums from gushing out blood if there are no other reasons for them to bleed.
-It’s a

 A lot of people experience gum bleeding when they floss because they’re too rash in inserting the thread in between their teeth.
-This tends applying some impact into the gums which can result in bleeding.
+This tends to applying a heavy impact into the gums which can result in bleeding.